2022 Taiwanese constitutional referendum: Parliamentary debate

 Previous attempts to lower the voting age specifically included a bill proposed by the KMT legislative caucus in March 2020.
 In May 2020, Tsai Ing-wen confirmed the Constitutional Amendment Committee will be established in the new session of the Legislative Yuan to discuss relevant proposals.
-The Committee was formally set up in October 2020.
+The committee was formally set up in October 2020.

 On 18 January 2022, the Constitutional Amendment Committee reviewed and passed a bill jointly sponsored by the DPP, New Power Party, and Taiwan People's Party.
 The referendum was necessitated after the Legislative Yuan voted 109–0 on 25 March 2022 to lower the voting age and the age to stand for election to 18.
 Four legislators did not attend the vote, including three from the KMT.
 Eight youth rights groups and nongovernmental organizations formed a coalition to advocate for the bill's passage.
 Supporters of the bill had used the hashtag #votefor18 when discussing the bill online.
 On the day of the vote, a number of high school students gathered outside the Legislative Yuan, cheering when the bill passed.

 Amendment

-Voters will vote on adding Article 1-1 to the Additional Articles of the Constitution of the Republic of China, translated as:
+Voters voted on adding Article 1–1 to the Additional Articles of the Constitution of the Republic of China, translated as:

-If passed, voting age will be lowered from 20 to 18 years; the age for right to recall, initiative and participate in referendums will be set to 18 years by the constitution; the age of candidacy will be lowered from 23 to 18 years (only to come into effect once the relevant electoral laws regulating the age of candidacy are amended accordingly).
+If passed, voting age would have been lowered from 20 to 18 years; the age for right to recall, initiative and participate in referendums would set to 18 years by the constitution; the age of candidacy will be lowered from 23 to 18 years (only to come into effect if the relevant electoral laws regulating the age of candidacy had been amended accordingly).